Gurkha Contingent

-The Gurkha Contingent (GC) is a line department of the Singapore Police Force (SPF) consisting primarily of Gurkhas from Nepal, who are meticulously recruited by the British Army under the purview of the Government of Singapore.
-The contingent's roles are as a special guard force and counter-terrorist force.
+The Gurkha Contingent (GC) is a line department of the Singapore Police Force (SPF) consisting primarily of Gurkhas from Nepal, recruited by the British Army under the purview of the Government of Singapore.
+It serves as a special guard force and counter-terrorist force.

 History

 The Gurkha Contingent was formed on 9 April 1949 in the wake of Indian independence from the British Empire, with Captain Darshan Limbu, when the Gurkha regiments of the British Indian Army were divided between the Indian Army and the British Army as per the terms of the Britain–India–Nepal Tripartite Agreement.

 Under the agreement, four Gurkha regiments from Nepal were transferred to the British Army while six joined the Indian army.
 India now has 39 Gorkha battalions serving in seven Gorkha regiments.
 Those transferred to the British Army were posted to other British colonies.
 In Malaya and Singapore, their presence was required in the Malayan Emergency, and they were to replace the Sikh unit in Singapore which reverted to the Indian Army on Indian independence.

 Just a year after their formation, their presence became an asset when racial riots between the Malay and European communities broke out over the disputed custody of Maria Hertogh.
 The GC troopers were again activated when major rioting erupted all over the country between ethnic Malays and Chinese on the Prophet Mohammed's birthday from 21 July 1964 to September that same year.

 At that time, their presence as a neutral force was important because local police officers were often perceived to be—or were even expected to be—biased towards their own ethnic groups when handling race-related issues, further fueling discontent and violence.
 Officers who attempted to carry out their duties impartially and in full accordance with the law also faced social backlash from their own ethnic communities, a difficult situation which could even lead to physical harm to individual officers.

 In his autobiography, former Singapore Prime Minister Lee Kuan Yew recounted the use of the Gurkha Contingent as an impartial force at the time when Singapore had just gained independence.
 He wrote:

 When I returned to Oxley Road [Lee's residence], Gurkha policemen (recruited by the British from Nepal) were posted as sentries.
 To have either Chinese policemen shooting Malays or Malay policemen shooting Chinese would have caused widespread repercussions.
 The Gurkhas, on the other hand, were neutral, besides having a reputation for total discipline and loyalty.

 In April 2012, the GC suffered a scandal when nine of its officers were detained for being involved in a fight.

+In September 2024, 5 Gurkha officers were convicted of operating illegal money transfer services.